-CHAPTER 1 ’THE TRUTHS AND UNTRUTHS’
+CHAPTER 1 THE TRUTHS AND UNTRUTHS

-I believe in the American Dream, when I was a child.
-The truth I thought would not be able to fulfill because this was part of my dreams.
-Sometimes dreams are not able to be fulfilled.
-Sometimes dreams turn out to be lies then; therefore, they are never the truth.
-That I know, I wanted to believe I was living the truth not a lie.
-For example, I thought I would have as an adult a white house, with a white picket fence.
-Additionally, I thought I would have a whole bunch of children roaming the house and married to a wonderful husband in a great neighborhood.
+I believed in the American dream when I was a child.
+The truth is that I thought I would not be able to fulfill it.
+Sometimes dreams turn out to be lies, therefore they are never the truth.
+This I know: I wanted to believe I was living the truth, not a lie.
+For example, I thought I would have as an adult a white house with a white picket fence.
+I thought I would have a whole bunch of children roaming the house and be married to a wonderful husband and live in a great neighborhood.

-CHAPETER 1 “THE TRUTHS AND UNTRUTHS”

-Additionally, I thought I would have a college degree from an elite college, an emergency savings account, savings account, 401k account, retirement fund, checking account and college fund for all my children, but it did not turn out the way as I planned it.
+Additionally, I thought I would have a degree from an elite college, an emergency savings account, savings account, 401k account, retirement fund, checking account, and college funds for all of my children, but it did not turn out the way I planned.
 Life never does!
-The America’s truth or lie is that you can only achieve the American dream if you are rich, already have money, settlement coming in the mail or you have the mindset and goals already planned, but it does not have to be that way.
-The truth of the matter is you can work hard on a work at home business or a regular business to achieve the American dream that is the truth.
+America’s truth or lie is that you can achieve the American dream only if you are rich or have some kind of financial settlement, or if you have the correct mindset and goals.
+It does not have to be that way.
+The truth of the matter is that you can work hard for someone else or begin your own business in order to achieve the American dream.

 You will need to save some money in the bank that will accumulate and accrue interest within your banking account.
 That is the real world!
 That is the truth!
-Average people, on the other hand, only live paycheck to paycheck and are on someone’s coach in an apartment or a house people cannot call their own, and you are living

-day-to-day waiting for your funeral to come around!
-If that is not the case, you are renting a house or an apartment not buying and struggling day-to-day, hoping for a better day that you don’t have to go back to that job and work within the 9 to 5 rat race.
+Average people live paycheck to paycheck and perhaps stay on someone’s couch in an apartment or in a house they cannot call their own.
+They perhaps are living day to day waiting for their funeral to come around!
+If this is not the case for you, perhaps you are renting a house or an apartment, not buying one, and struggling from day to day, hoping for a better day when you don’t have to go back to that job and work within the 9-to-5 rat race.

-I interviewed a lot of average people in Mississippi, for example, a police officer, a

-A homemaker, a mother and two neighbors, and they all told me how the so-called the American dream is really like there are a lot of untruths, but there are a lot of truths as well.
+I interviewed a lot of average people in Mississippi, for example, a police officer, a homemaker, a mother, and two neighbors, and they all told me how the so-called American dream contains a lot of untruth but a lot of truth as well.

-Like a police officer told me, if he did not have to be a security guard at Walmart Superstore is waiting around to see if someone would have the gall to steal something, “He told me he would rather be in a big house watching his television and have a better paying job, but off on some days so he could lavish in luxury

-CHAPTER 1” THE TRUTHS AND UNTRUTHS”

-in his big, beautiful house in Mississippi!”
-A homemaker, told me, if she did not have to be in Walmart shopping for clothes for her children, she would hire someone else to do it for her!
-Then, two neighbors, I was talking to they told me If they had things their way, they wanted to move to the rich area of Mississippi in Rankin County and move into their house and live it up!
+The police officer told me that if he did not have to be a security guard at Walmart, waiting around to see if someone would have the gall to steal something, “he would rather be in a big house watching his television and have a better-paying job, but off on some days so he could lavish in luxury in his big, beautiful house in Mississippi!”
+The homemaker shared that if she did not have to be in Walmart shopping for clothes for her children, she would hire someone else to do it for her!
+The two neighbors I spoke with stated that if they had things their way, they would move to the rich area of Mississippi in Rankin County and live it up!